 My personal weakness is sugar.
 I can go months without being overcome by this addiction then there is a new chocolate shop with too many truffles to try or the carrot cake from a favorite restaurant and it’s straight downhill from there.
 Then there is the sugar high that is followed all too soon by a crash of energy and literally feeling completely hung over the next day.

 Over the last decade I have found benefit in the Ayurvedic approach of using food as medicine and gentle cleansing to help restore my digestion and get back on track to healthy habits.
 The change of season is a perfect time to make a commitment to health, self-care, and feeling well.

 Does a reset towards health and good habits sound like something you need too?

 Āyurveda originated in India more than 5,000 years ago and is considered the oldest continuously practiced health-care system in the world. Āyur means “life” and veda means “science” or “knowledge”, so it can be understood as a science of life. Āyurveda uses food as medicine, herbs, lifestyle routines, bodywork therapies, and gentle seasonal cleansing to nourish the tissues, remove stagnation, and increase health.

 Āyurvedic cleansing is more about nourishment than deprivation.
-The cleanse is detoxifying and rebalancing physically and also in a mind and heart-centering way.
+The cleanse is detoxifying and rebalancing physically as well as in a mind-emotional and heart-centering way.